 In the past few days, quotes exemplifying the wisdom she so eloquently yet simply expressed have filled pages on the internet, the press and broadcast media.
 Here are just a few I’d like to share with you because they relate so clearly to some of the key themes expressed in my novel, The Woman Inside Her:

 Up from a past that’s rooted in pain.
 I rise . . .
 I rise I rise I rise.”

 “Do the best you can until you know better.
 Then, when you know better, do better.”

 “You may not control all the events that happen to you, but you can decide not to be reduced by them.”

 “We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.”

 “A Woman in harmony with her spirit is like a river flowing.
 She goes where she will without pretense and arrives at her destination prepared to be herself.”

 “She sang her story like the blues,” wrote Annie Gottlieb about Angelou in a 1974 New York Times review.
-It’s no wonder that Krista, the jazz-singing survivor of sexual wounding who is the main character in my novel, The Flying Girl, is at one point in the story reading and identifying with Maya Angelou.
+It’s no wonder that Krista, the jazz-singing survivor of sexual wounding who is the main character in my novel, The Woman Inside Her, is at one point in the story reading and identifying with Maya Angelou.
 I Know Why the Caged Bird Sings, published in 1969, was Angelou’s first and brutally honest telling of her painful years from three to seventeen in Alabama and San Francisco.
-As The Flying Girl begins, it is 1969 and Krista is arriving in San Francisco, struggling to overcome a painful history and manifest her womanhood, sexually as well as spiritually.
+As The Woman Inside Her begins, it is 1969 and Krista is arriving in San Francisco, struggling to overcome a painful history and manifest her womanhood, sexually as well as spiritually.
 No wonder Dr. Angelou’s words resonate deeply for Krista.

 May Angelou died on May 28th, 2014.
 Rest in peace, Maya.
 I know you will.